cuthbertLab/music21/buildDoc/rst/moduleBase.rst

     No documentation.

-    .. method:: searchParent(attrName)
+    .. method:: searchParentByAttr(attrName)

-    If this element is contained within a Stream or other Music21 element, searchParent() permits searching attributes of higher-level objects.
+    If this element is contained within a Stream or other Music21 element, searchParentByAttr() permits searching attributes of higher-level objects.
 The first encountered match is returned, or None if no match.

     .. method:: getContextAttr(attr)